MISSING: 15-year-old DC boy

-WASHINGTON (WUSA9) - Police are asking for the public’s help locating a critically missing 15-year-old boy from D.C.
+WASHINGTON (WUSA9) - Police are asking for the public’s help locating a missing 15-year-old boy from Southwest D.C.

-Antwan Jordan was last seen on March 4 in the 2300 block of Hartford Street Southeast.
-Police said he was reported missing on March 9.
+Makel Barnes was last seen around 3:30 p.m.
+Wednesday in the Unit Block of Galveston Street, SW.

-He is described as a black male, dark complexion, 5’10”, 200 pounds, with brown eyes and black hair.
-His clothing description is unknown.
+Police describe him as a black male, dark-complexioned, 5’10”, 200 pounds, with black hair and brown eyes.
+He was last seen wearing a white shirt, a burgundy jacket with a grey hood, dark blue jeans and black sneakers.

 © 2017 WUSA-TV